Curriculum Vitae

 Book Chapters and Proceedings:

-Niemiller ML, and Poulson TL.
-2010.
+Niemiller ML, Poulson TL.
+In review.
 Studies of the Amblyopsidae: past, present, and future.
-Pp. 169–280 in: Trajano E, Bichuette ME, and Kapoor BG (eds).
 The Biology of Subterranean Fishes.
-Science Publishers, Enfield, New Hampshire, USA.

 Niemiller ML, Miller BT, and Fitzpatrick BM.
-2009.
 Systematics and evolutionary history of subterranean Gyrinophilus salamanders.
-Proceedings of the 15th International Congress of Speleology, Kerrville, Texas 15: 242–248.
+Proceedings of the 15th International Congress of Speleology, Kerrville, Texas.

 Short Peer-reviewed Notes:

 Niemiller ML, and Miller BT.
-2008.
-Plethodon dorsalis (Northern Zigzag Salamander).
+In review.
+Plethodon dorsalis.
 Reproduction.
 Herpetological Review 39: 335.

 Niemiller ML, Glorioso BM, Young EL, and Cobb VA.
 2007.
-Farancia abacura reinwardtii (Western Mudsnake).
+Farancia abacura reinwardtii.
 Reproduction.
 Herpetological Review 38: 207.

 Niemiller ML, Miller JA, Miller JH, and Miller BT.
 2006.
 Geographic distribution.
 Lampropeltis calligaster.
 Herpetological Review 37: 498.